clever-lang/clever-doc/packages/std/ffi.rst

-The alias is important because allow we access in Clever, functions with forbidden names like "_sub" on last example.
+The alias is an important thing because allow we access in Clever, functions with forbidden names like "_sub" on last example.